neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - SageMaker/README.md

 ![](images/09-deployed.png)

-When it's all deployed, you'll see this message:
+When it's all deployed, you'll see "InStatus" status.

 ![](images/10-complete.png)

 Now that the domain is setup, let's launch SageMaker studio.
-In the AWS console, click on "Launch app."
-Then click on "Studio."
+Click on the domain link and the "Domains details" page, click on "Launch" Then click on "Studio."

 ![](images/11-launch.png)